kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/cmd/localize/_index.md

 <br></br>

-* [plugin]: The alpha version of this command handles plugin files, but not kustomization directories producing plugins.
-The command throws an error upon encountering kustomizations under the plugin fields.
+* [plugin]: The alpha version of this command handles plugin files, but not kustomization roots producing plugins.
+The command throws an error upon encountering such roots under the plugin fields.
 <br></br>

 * [ref]: This command requires [remote roots](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/remoteBuild.md)